 The Ins and Outs of Accounting for NPOs

-A charitable contribution is a payment of cash or other assets provided with no expectation of service or valuable consideration from the giver.
+A charitable contribution is a payment of cash or other assets provided without the giver's expectation of service or valuable consideration.
 A component of revenue wholly unique to non-profits, this form of income requires a unique approach to recognition.

 When accounting for charitable contributions for Canadian non-profits, accountants have two choices: the deferral method or the restricted fund method.
 While the pros and cons of each option are important for all charitable contributions, they become more so when considering the ramifications of restricted contributions.